Y-LyN-10/API-Boilerplates-With-Hapi/secure-mongodb-setup.md

 When the authentication is enabled, you will need that user to create other users, grant or revoke access, perform different operations and manage your local database in general.

-## 2. Following the principle of least privilege, please create a new user with 'readWrite' role to the database, associated with the project.
+## 2. Following the principle of least privilege, please create a new users with 'readWrite' role to each database, associated with the project.

 *Example:*